rchimombe/RL_GRID2OP_Assignment/README.md

 2. **Train the DDPG agent**:
     python DDPG_train.py

-## Directory Structure for Training a DDPG
+## Directory Structure for Training a A2C

 ### Files Description
 - **A2Ccode**: Advantage Actor-Critic (A2C) Implementation Code.